akshaytekam/Spark-Streaming-Projects/Real time streaming from Kafka Example/Readme.md

-# Real time streaming from Kafka
+# Real time streaming from Kafka to the jupyter console using spark

 ### Read the json payload from Kafka topic --> Explode & Flatten this data into dataframe --> using spark show the topic data to the console in real-time.